EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Maximum time to wait, in milliseconds, between incomplete header packets.
 If the header packets take longer to arrive at NetScaler, the connection is silently dropped.

 <b>reqTimeout</b>
 Time, in seconds, within which the HTTP request must complete.
 If the request does not complete within this time, the specified request timeout action is executed.
+Zero disables the timeout.

 <b>adptTimeout</b>
 Adapts the configured request timeout based on flow conditions.
 The timeout is increased or decreased internally and applied on the flow.